How can we help you?

 What can I do while I’m training to help me get a job later?

-Even if you’ve just started your trades training, there are heaps you can do to make yourself more useful to your future boss.
+Even if you’ve just started your trades training, there is heaps you can do to make yourself more useful to your future boss.
 Here are five things to tick off before you graduate to help you get the job you want:

 - Get your driver licence.
 If you don’t have your Restricted or Full licence yet, it’s the number one thing you can do to help you get a job later.
 To find out what to do next, read about getting your driver licence on our website.